pavelschon/PyXchange/README.md

 ## Tutorial to scripting API ##

 ### Creating `Matcher` instance with optional `logger` ###
 Matcher holds orderbook with orders.
-It also holds list of connected traders and clients.
+It also holds list of connected traders and clients as well.

 ```
 >>> import logging